collab-uniba/Emotion_and_Polarity_SO/README.md

   * libraries: nltk-3.2.2 , numpy-1.11.3+mkl-cp27 , scikit_learn-0.15.1-cp27 , scipy-0.18.1-cp27 , pattern-2.6
   * run pip install -r `PythonRequirements.txt`
 * Java 8+
+* There is a library you must to download and insert in the folder named "lib" of the project.
+  You Can download from [here](http://nlp.stanford.edu/software/stanford-english-corenlp-2016-01-10-models.jar)

 ## Usage